-As I reflected, I realized that when I was married that I made tons of sacrifices.
+As I reflected, I realized that I made tons of sacrifices when I was married.
 I compromised and gave up on things that I believed would make my marriage work.

 When I divorced, I placed many limitations on how far I could go.

-I allowed my divorce and being a single mom as an excuse for many things.
-I believed that there was a ceiling on my life and because of that thought pattern, I didn’t go any further than what I believed.
+I allowed my divorce and being a single mom as excuses for many things.
+I believed that there was a ceiling on my life and, because of that thought pattern, I didn’t go any further than what my limited belief system would allow.

 Never Let a Limited Belief System Hold You Back After Divorce

-I settled for mediocre relationships and even jobs because in my mind that was all I could get.
-Anything that was greater than the belief of mediocrity was constant excuses on why I couldn’t or thoughts of “Who am I to have it?”
+I settled for mediocre relationships and even jobs because I believed that was all I could get.
+Anything that was greater than my beliefs would permit created constant “reasons” why I couldn’t have it or thoughts of “Who am I to have it?”

-That belief caused me to stay in a cycle for four years post-divorce.
+That limited belief system caused me to stay in a cycle for four years post-divorce.
 The same things kept occurring and the only thing changing was the year, my age and time.

 When I finally woke up from taking inventory of mediocre patterns in my life, I got exactly what I believed I was only deserving of.
 I never even gave myself permission to want or go after anything more than what I received.
 I had already said no before given the opportunity!